smokeballdev/api-docs/docs/documentation/g-Matters.md

 Set header variable `Api-Version` with value `2.0` to access new version.

-This is endpoint returns a paginated list of matters based on the action/filter paramaters specified in the request.
+The endpoint returns a paginated list of matters based on the action/filter paramaters specified in the request.

 List of request parameters currently supported: